csalardi/ACEsymmetry/README.md

 - [**tox**](https://python-basics-tutorial.readthedocs.io/en/latest/test/tox.html)

 Tox is on optional dependency for automatic testing of the package.
-It is not required for the present packege to be running.
+It is not required for the present package to be running.

 ## License